puppetlabs/puppetdb/documentation/CONTRIBUTING.md

 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.

-### Running the tests
+### Testing

-In order to run the local test suite, you will first need to have a PostgreSQL instance [configured][configure_postgres], and will need to create the test
+To run the local unit or integration tests, you will need a [configured PostgreSQL server][configure_postgres], and you will need to create the test users:
-users:

     $ createuser -DRSP pdb_test
     $ createuser -dRsP pdb_test_admin